 Keep your camp area clean

-A sloppy camp area not only endangers you but also anyone else who camps there in the future.
+A sloppy camp area endangers you and anyone else who camps there in the future.
 Pick up your garbage, wash your dishes, wipe down tables, and don’t throw dishwater on the ground around your campsite.

 If you arrive at a campsite and notice bear tracks, droppings, or garbage scattered around the site, try and find another site.
 These are all signs that a bear may have learned to associate humans with food.